 We choose our ingredients carefully.

 When developing our ready-to-eat product line our commitment to global health remains a driving factor.
 We only use ‘real food’ ingredients, steering clear of artificial flavors, emulsifiers or preservatives.
-When sweetening is required, we use macronutrient-rich, low GI coconut sugar.
+When sweetening is required, we use low fructose and low-GI coconut sugar.
 Coconut oil and coconut milk is used to give our products a creamy dairy-free texture, while providing vital healthy fats which assist with fuelling our muscles and brain.
 All our products are proudly dairy-free, vegan and non-GMO.

 There are two types of dietary fibre and each plays a vital role in our health.
 ‘Soluble’ fibre, of which Chia contains 20%, dissolves in water, swelling to form a gel-like substance.
 This form of fibre has many benefits, including moderating blood glucose levels and lowering cholesterol.
 ‘Insoluble’ fibre, which makes up the remaining 80% of Chia’s fibre content does not dissolve in water and actually remains close to its original form throughout its path in the digestive system, providing roughage to keep you regular, as well as lowering the risk of colon cancer.